softindex/datakernel/examples/datastreams/README.md

 3. [Custom Transformer](https://github.com/softindex/datakernel/blob/master/examples/datastreams/src/main/java/io/datakernel/examples/TransformerExample.java) -
 shows how to create a custom StreamTransformer, which takes strings and transforms them to their length if it is less than MAX_LENGTH.
 4. [Builtin Stream Nodes Example](https://github.com/softindex/datakernel/blob/master/examples/datastreams/src/main/java/io/datakernel/examples/BuiltinStreamNodesExample.java) -
-demonstrates some of builtin Stream possibilities.
+demonstrates some of builtin Stream possibilities, such as filtering, sharding and mapping.

 To run the examples, you should execute these lines in the console in the appropriate folder:
 ```